 I am reminded of human connectivity every time I’m with a bunch of friends or colleagues and no one is talking because everyone is on their devices.
 Sometimes I’m right there with them, on my device, not talking to anyone.
 Then I look up and chuckle thinking “good thing we’re spending quality time together”.
 Other times, when I present enough to think about it, and I’m eagerly waiting for my peers to finish making out with their devices, I think “hey man, I’m right here, right now.
 Look at me.
 Talk with me.
 Life is right here, not out there.
 Email #324 or Facebook friend #718 can wait.”

 And I wonder – is all of this me?
-I admit, I’m a busy person.
-I travel a ton, have a pretty hectic work life with a ton of relationships, and 2 small kids and husband at home.
+I admit I’m a busy person.
+I travel a ton, have a pretty hectic work life with a ton of relationships, and 2 small kids and a husband at home.
 So maybe my busyness has created this situation, where I’m trying to cram productivity into every moment.
 But hasn’t the connectivity of my device enabled this situation?
 Or am I just using busyness as an excuse when really it’s just that relationships are hard and take work?
-It’s a lot easier to check on how my high school friend is doing on Facebook, than to call her up.
+It’s a lot easier to check on how my high school friend is doing on Facebook than to call her up.
 Have I traded authentic depth and closeness and intensity for brevity and volume and convenience?
-As David Gilmore so eloquently says “…did you exchange…A walk on part in the war…For a lead role in a cage?”
-Probably.
+As David Gilmore so eloquently says:

 I’m old enough to remember what life was like prior to my iPhone.
-Man I loved my Motorola Razor.
-It was small, folded nicely to fit in my pocket, had tactile buttons that actually pushed, took pictures and let me text message.
+I loved my Motorola Razor.
+It was small, folded nicely to fit in my pocket, and it had tactile buttons that actually pushed, took pictures, and let me text message.
 If it had Google maps, it would have been the perfect device.
 So I remember how often I used to connect with others back then.
 It was definitely fewer people as compared to today – but those connections were more meaningful.
-I bet if someone plotted cell phone minutes over time, starting in 1995 through today, we’d see a precipitous drop-off in number of minutes “connecting” to one another right around the time smart phones came online.
+I bet if someone plotted cell phone minutes over time, starting in 1995 through today, we’d see a precipitous drop-off in the number of minutes “connecting” to one another right around the time smartphones came online.

 Mental health issues are running rampant.
 Bullying is running rampant.
 Lack of empathy is rampant, bigotry and racism are rampant, hate is rampant, and the art of the intimate conversation is dwindling.
 Are these things related?
 Is our reliance on the easy/quick fix of our devices a shortcut to connecting with who we are, how we feel, and how others around us are doing?
 Is our internet connectivity inadvertently eroding our human connectivity?